DevExpress-Examples/blazor-dxgrid-custom-validation/README.md

     }
     ```

-5. After you handle the `DataItemValidating` event, get the dictionary from the event arguments and write data from this dictionary to the validation message store.
-Call the edit context's [NotifyValidationStateChanged](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext.notifyvalidationstatechanged?view=aspnetcore-7.0) method to notify the Grid that the validation state was changed and display error messages.
+5. After you handle the `DataItemValidating` event, get the dictionary from the event arguments and copy data from this dictionary to the validation message store.
+Call the edit context's [NotifyValidationStateChanged](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext.notifyvalidationstatechanged?view=aspnetcore-7.0) method to notify the Grid about the validation state change and display error messages.

     ```cs
     void ValidateData() {